GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/topics/index.md

 `chrome://topics-internals` Classifier. `chrome://topics-internals` will display an error if you attempt to include a  "/" in the Host field.
 {% endAside %}

 #### Access the tflite classifier model file {: #access-tflite-file}

-The **Classifier** tab of the `chrome://topics-internals` page also provides the file path for the tflite model used by the Topics API.
+The **Classifier** tab of the `chrome://topics-internals` page also provides the file path for the TensorFlow Lite classifier model `.tflite` file used by the Topics API.

 {% Img src="image/80mq7dk16vVEg8BBhsVe42n6zn82/txujKqPgnQdbwmTfdPZT.png",
-  alt="Screenshot of chrome://topics-internal page with Classifier panel selected and tflite file path highlighted.", width="800", height="696" %}
+  alt="chrome://topics-internal page with Classifier panel selected and tflite file path highlighted.", width="800", height="696" %}

+{: #colab}

-You can download the file and load the model with the [Topics Model Execution Demo colab](https://colab.sandbox.google.com/drive/1hIVoz8bRCTpllYvads51MV7YS3zi3prn).
+You can download the `.tflite` file and load the model with the [Topics Model Execution Demo colab](https://colab.sandbox.google.com/drive/1hIVoz8bRCTpllYvads51MV7YS3zi3prn).
 (A colab—or colaboratory—is a data analysis tool that combines code, output, and descriptive text into one collaborative document.)

 {% Img src="image/80mq7dk16vVEg8BBhsVe42n6zn82/OWOHUKsrvv7ZPtBP9i85.png",
-  alt="Sceenshot of the Topics API Model Execution Demo colab.", width="800", height="565" %}
+  alt="Topics API Model Execution Demo colab.", width="800", height="565" %}

+1. On the Colab page, click on the folder icon.

+2. Click the Upload icon and upload the `.tflite` model file from your computer.
+For this colab, you'll need to rename the file to `topics_model.tflite`.
+{% Img src="image/80mq7dk16vVEg8BBhsVe42n6zn82/jb8YbQoAd9zE28SMerfX.png",
+  alt="FLEDGE colab page, upload icon highlighted.", width="800", height="457" %}

+You can then run all the colab steps, by selecting **Run all** from the **Runtime** menu.

+{% Img src="image/80mq7dk16vVEg8BBhsVe42n6zn82/uBPkzjGipfvxc5hf52vs.png",
+  alt="FLEDGE colab page, with 'Run all' selected form the Runtime menu.", width="800", height="457" %}

+This does the following:

+1. Install the Python packages used by the colab.
+2. Install the `tflite` libraries and the Topics taxonomy.
+3. Define the taxonomy.
+4. Run each of the Model Execution Demo steps to show how classification works for two example domains.

+You'll see a green tick next to each step that completes successfully.
+(Each step can also be run individually, by clicking the Play button next to it.)

+For each of the domains defined, you can see the topic scores inferred by the classifier.
+Try listing different domains to see how they compare.

+{% Aside 'caution' %}
+For some domains you may notice a difference in topic inference, between the colab and the `chrome://topics-internals` Classifier.

+This is because the colab only uses the classifier model to infer topics, whereas `chrome://topics-internals` uses Chrome's Topics implementation, which uses a [manually-curated list of topics](#manually-curated) (rather than the classifier model) for the top 10,000 sites.
+{% endAside %}

 ####  View Topics API information {: #view-api-information}